FelixPriori/FelixPriori/README.md

 ## :pushpin: Summary

 My name is Felix (He/Him).
-With over four years of experience in front-end development, I am a dynamic professional and an arts-oriented individual captivated by the transformative power of programming to bring ideas to life.
+With over four years of experience in web development, I am a dynamic professional and an arts-oriented individual captivated by the transformative power of programming to bring ideas to life.
 I have contributed to over a dozen client projects across a wide range of industries, and I always have a passion project ongoing.

 I am passionate about coding and always seek new ways to improve my craft.
 I love to work in tight-knit teams and find extreme satisfaction in finding a great solution to a challenging problem.